Your questions answered

-We then ask that you keep 10% of your outstanding loan balance in your savings as your commitment to saving.
+For Personal Loans we ask you to save at least 10% of your regular repayment.
+We ask that you keep 10% of your outstanding loan balance in your savings as your commitment to saving.
 If you can’t afford that level you can talk to us about what you can afford.

 At the end of the year you will have repaid your loan and have £72.80 in savings!

 Our loan officer will explain this to you when you are signing your loan agreement.

 APR% will help you compare loans but you should remember to compare only loans that you would be eligible to get.
 For example, if you have a poor credit history, comparing with a bank loan with a low APR% that you would need an excellent credit rating for, wouldn’t give you a true picture of what your options are.